-Resolution of the Cabinet of Ministers of Ukraine No. 303 dated 13.03.2022 generally suspended scheduled and unscheduled audits during martial law.
-However, certain exceptions apply.
-According to the Law, unscheduled audits are possible during martial to verify compliance with the Law, documentation and/or termination of employment.
+What is the liability for violations of military registration regulations or the wider laws on mobilization?
+Directors and other corporate officers of the Ukrainian legal entity may be subject to administrative liability for breach of the military registration rules or wider military service legislation.
+The maximum fine should not exceed UAH 59,500 (approx. USD 1,435) per offense.
+Currently, there is no criminal liability for directors or corporate officials of the Ukrainian legal entity for this type of offense.
+Violation of the rules of military registration (including a failure to update the data by 17 July 2024) by conscripts, persons liable for military service or reservists could result in a fine up to UAH 25,500 (approx. USD 615).
+In addition, depending on the circumstances of the case (e.g., failure to appear for the summons, etc.), the following actions are possible: administrative detention and delivery of the employee to the TCR restriction of the right to drive a vehicle If the relevant actions of the individual qualify as evasion of military service during mobilisation, it may result in criminal liability in a form of imprisonment for up to five years.
+Are there any labor audits during martial law?
+Generally, scheduled and unscheduled audits are suspended during martial law with some exceptions.
+In particular, unscheduled audits are possible during martial to verify compliance with the Law, documentation and/or termination of employment.
 Among others, such audits may be carried out: (i) at the request of an employee or a trade union, (ii) based on certain specific grounds provided by Law No. 877-V "On General Principles of State Supervision (Control)", (iii) at the request of the Kyiv City Military Administration or the Regional Military Administration; or (iv) in connection with the employer's failure to comply with the orders to eliminate violations of the law issued after 1 May 2022.

-Are there any additional developments?
+Are there any additional developments on granting leave during martial law?